XiaoYangLab/CINP/README.md

 )
 ```
 ## Resource
-- A causal prior used to predicting antipsychotic treatment response was provied in our work.
+- A causal prior used to predicting antipsychotic treatment response was provided in our work.

 ## Contact
 Please create an issue on the github repo if you encounter any problems.
 You can also contact the developers through email: xiaoyang9604@gmail.com.